barnes/barnes.github.io/README.md

 # CS50 Web - Project 0
+## Objective:
+Create a basic HTML & CSS website to complete requirements for Project0 of Harvard's CS50 Web course.
+Along the way, there are a few tasks I want to personally reach.
+* Use of branching and merging for each new page in the site.
+Probably overkill, but for practice sake.
+* LOTS of use with Emmet, specificially with Bootstrap to rapidly spin up clean layouts.
+* Experiment with new HTML5 features, SCSS and ensure responsive ready page.
+* Perhaps experiment with Zwift API
+* Perhaps play around with designing a raw CSS or SVG logo, stylized initial sort of thing.
 ## ToC - Projec Files
 ### index.html
 Main homepage.
 Uses Bootstrap 4 navbar component that will serve as the header on all pages.
 Simple plain text body.